rhysbrooks1/CS321-002-s25-team-09/README.md

 in the network traffic.
 We will look and analyze patterns, activities, and operations within a system's server and house the corresponding data using BTrees.
 The amount of data that we have can be very large and any data structure is not likely to fit in memory.
 Hence BTrees is a good choice for the task at hand.
-We will then store our findings in a SQL database and analyze its results for patterns and specific activities.
+We will then store our findings fromthe various BTrees into a single SQL database and analyze its results for patterns and specific activities.

 ## 2. Background